- 14 Oct 2022

 Administrating a Service

-Click the vertical ellipsis at the upper-right corner of the Service dashboard to access administrative options for the Service (Figure 8).
+Click the vertical ellipsis in the Options column to access the following administrative options for a Service:

 - Delete: Select this option to delete the Service.